spectrocloud/librarium/docs/docs-content/automation/crossplane/deploy-cluster-aws-crossplane.md

     ```

 18. Next, get the ID of your AWS cloud account registered in Palette by invoking the `cloudaccounts` Palette API.
-    Replace `<your-api-key>` with your Palette API key and `<aws-account-name>` with the name you called your AWS
+    Replace `<your-api-key>` with your Palette API key and `<aws-account-name>` with the name under which you registered your AWS
-    account when registering it with Palette.
+    account in Palette.

     ```bash
     curl --location --request GET 'https://api.spectrocloud.com/v1/cloudaccounts/aws' \